algorandfoundation/docs/docs/getting-started/tutorial.md

 For TestNet and BetaNet, copy and paste the public portion of your key pair in the corresponding faucet prompt and click "Submit".
 A `200` response means the transaction went through and your balance increased by 100,000,000 microAlgos (i.e. 100 Algos).

 !!! info
 	Amounts are returned in microAlgos - the base unit for Algos.
-1 Algo equals 1,000,000 microAlgos.
+1 Algo equals 1,000,000 microAlgos. <add micro explanation>

 ## Check your balance